isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-wasps-away-from-playsets/index.md

 Another effective DIY method that you can easily make at the convenience of your house is the Soda Bottle Wasp Trap.
 This wasp trap requires a 2 liters soda water bottle or any other clear bottle you can find.

 Cut off the top of the bottle.
-Try to approximate a quarter from the top and cut the bottle to create a funnel
+Try to approximate a quarter from the top and cut the bottle to create a funnel-like shape.
-- like shape.

 Insert the funnel upside down.
 The mouth of the funnel should be inside the body of the bottle.
 Secure the sides properly and seal off any gaps.